ivy-llc/ivy/docs/partial_source/contributing.rst

         My function does something cool.

         :param x: input array.
+        :param axes: the axes along which to perform the op.
         :param dtype: array data type.
         :param dev: the device on which to place the new array.
         :return: a cooler array.